-TO PREVENT ELECTRIC SHOCK AND DEATH FROM INCORRECT GROUNDING WIRE CONNECTION:

-Check with a qualified electrician if you are in doubt as to whether the outlet is properly grounded.
-Do not modify the power cord plug provided with the tool.
-Never remove the grounding prong from the plug.
-Do not use the tool if the power cord or plug is damaged.
+TO PREVENT ELECTRIC SHOCK AND DEATH FROM INCORRECT GROUNDING: Check with a qualified electrician if you are in doubt as to whether the outlet is properly grounded.
+Do not modify the power cord plug provided with the charger.
+Do not use the charger if the power cord or plug is damaged.
 If damaged, have it repaired by a service facility before use.
 If the plug will not fit the outlet, have a proper outlet installed by a qualified electrician.